engr101staff/engr101matlab/_sources/vectors_and_matrices/ex/arithmetic_array_operations.in.rst

         What is the result of :code:`a .* b`?

 MatCrab can help you check any of your work above, if you would like.
+(To get it to show the result, make sure to store your result in a variable, e.g. :code:`result = a .* b`.)

 .. raw:: html